mivuzu/rv32i-v1/README.md

 ## Build & Run

-Commands here are indicative, adapt to your board toolchain.
-If you run them as is, without changing the Makefile or project at all, a bitstream for the ECP5 Ev.
-Board will be generated and loaded.
+Commands here are from the Makefile.
+If you run them as is, without changing the Makefile or project at all, a bitstream for the ECP5 EVN will be generated and loaded.

-1) Install yosys, nextpnr-ecp5, ecppack and openFPGALoader (or whatever tools your toolchain requires and modify Makefile).
+1) Install yosys, nextpnr-ecp5, ecppack and openFPGALoader (or whatever tools your toolchain requires and modify the Makefile).
 2) Configure board constraints (UART pins, clock, etc. on `lib/pins.lpf`).
 3) Synthesize, place & route, pack: